Excitaprint/atlalert/developer-log.md

 * Text indent `<p>` bug (commented out):
 > `text-indent: 25px;` only if text is more than 1 line
 * Bug: change weird focus color on input (orange-ish?)

+# 12/5/25

+* Added search
+> BG color bug, was a weird line,
+> but disappears when assigning bg color to html, not body
+* Add card preview, text indent, remove search 'X' for all posts